consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 ```

 As shown on the next figure, the checkpointing protocol has two distinct stages:
-- __Checkpoint Window__: In this window the `SCA` opens a checkpoint template and starts populating it with cross-messages arriving to the subnet (and that need to be propagated further inside the checkpoint); and with the aggregation of checkpoints committed from the current network childrens.
+- __Checkpoint Window__: In this window the `SCA` opens a checkpoint template and starts populating it with cross-messages arriving to the subnet (and that need to be propagated further inside the checkpoint); and with the aggregation of checkpoints committed from the current network's children.
 The checkpoint window for the checkpoint in epoch `n` starts at `n-CheckPeriod` and ends at epoch `n`.
 - __Signing Window__: The signing window is the time range reserved for validators of the subnet to populate the checkpoint template with the corresponding proof of the state of the checkpoint, to sign the window, and to submitted to the corresponding `SA` in the parent for committment.
 The signing window for the checkpoint in epoch `n` goes from `n` to `n+CheckPeriod`.
 Consequently, the signing window for the checkpoint of epoch `n-CheckPeriod` and the checkpoint window for the checkpoint of epoch `n` is run in parallel.
 The checkpoint template provided by the `SCA` has `CrossMsgs`, `PrevCheck`, and `Epoch` already populated, and validators only have to add the corresponding `Proof` and sign it.